Sildenafil: 7 things you should know

 - Sildenafil blocks the action of an enzyme known as cGMP-specific phosphodiesterase type-5 (PDE-5).
 This enzyme breaks down cGMP, a substance that induces smooth muscles to relax.
 Blocking PDE-5 means increased levels of cGMP within the smooth muscles which promotes muscle relaxation and vasodilation (a widening of blood vessels).

-- Sildenafil belongs to the class of medicines known as PDE-5 inhibitors.
+- Sildenafil belongs to the class of medicines known as selective phosphodiesterase (PDE) type 5 inhibitors.

 - Sildenafil (Viagra brand) increases blood flow to the penis following sexual stimulation.
 It does this by blocking the enzyme responsible for the breakdown of cGMP. cGMP is a substance that relaxes and widens blood vessels and smooth muscle cells.
 This allows men to keep an erection hard enough for sex.